ARTICLES

 We can propagate a prayer plant through division.
 This is the process through which the plant is separated into smaller sections and replanted.
 Effective calathea propagation follows a set of guidelines:

-Place the newly potted prayer plants in bright, indirect light and keep them consistently moist.
-Provide sufficiently humid conditions to these newly propagated plants by covering them with a clear plastic bag or placing them in a terrarium until they have developed new growth.
+Place the newly potted prayer plants in bright indirect light and keep them in consistently moist soil.
+Provide a humid environment to these newly propagated plants by covering them with a clear plastic bag or placing them in a terrarium until they have developed new growth.
 After new growth appears, gradually minimize direct sunlight and fertilizing.

-If these guidelines are appropriately followed, calathea plant propagation through division is often successful and results in multiple new plants from one original plant.
+If these guidelines are appropriately followed, calathea plant propagation through division is often successful and results in multiple new plants from one mother plant.

 Are Calathea Plants Toxic to Cats and Dogs?

-According to the American Society for the Prevention of Cruelty to Animals (ASPCA) calathea plants are not considered toxic to cats or dogs.
+According to the American Society for the Prevention of Cruelty to Animals (ASPCA), prayer plants, or the calathea plants are not considered toxic to cats or dogs.
 They are deemed to be nonharmful to pets.
-It is however, important to note that ingesting any plant material can cause digestive issues in pets.
+It is, however, important to note that ingesting any plant material can cause digestive issues in pets.
 These issues include vomiting or diarrhea.

 Why Prayer Plants?

-And thus, calathea plants, are also commonly known as prayer plants, because of the unique way their leaves fold up in the evenings as if mimicking human hands during prayer.
+Thus, prayer plants are also commonly known as such because of the unique way their leaves fold up in the evenings as if mimicking human hands during prayer.

 calathea plant also called prayer plant